 EW grade: A- (Read the review)

 Sam Esmail's award-winning psychological and tech thriller Mr. Robot stars Rami Malek as Elliot Alderson, a cybersecurity engineer and hacker with social anxiety, dissociative identity disorder, and clinical depression, who gets recruited by an anarchist hacktivist group "fsociety" with plans to destroy all debt by hacking the financial data of E Corp, the largest conglomerate in the world.
 This dark series is one of the rare times that pop culture has gotten hacking right as it's widely praised by coders, cybersecurity firms, and hackers for its accurate depictions of hacking scenes.
 And the extremely unreliable narrator will constantly keep you guessing in the best way, since not even Elliot knows what's real.

-Watch on Mr. Robot on Amazon Prime here.
+Watch on Mr. Robot on Amazon Prime Video here.

 EW grade: No grade (Read the review)

 Let's talk about love, baby!
 Amazon Prime Video's anthology series Modern Love is based on The New York Times' popular column of the same name, and each episode brings a new story about love to life.
 The romantic comedy series can be heartbreaking, heartwarming, inspiring, shocking, and so much more as episodes explore the intense complexities of love, in all its forms — this one's for all the romantics out there.
 Season 1 is already streaming and season 2 debuts August 13.

 Watch on Modern Love on Amazon Prime Video here.

 Related reading: Check out EW's ranking of all the season 1 episodes, hear what Anne Hathaway has to say about the first season, and watch the trailer for season 2